joelparkerhenderson/system-quality-attributes/doc/reliability/index.md

 </span>

 **Define reliable:** <span data-chatgpt-prompt="define reliable (computers and software)">Reliable software and computers are those that consistently perform their intended functions without errors, crashes, or unexpected behavior.
 They are built with high-quality components and are designed to withstand various stresses and failures while maintaining their functionality.
 A reliable software or computer system should also be able to recover quickly from any failures or malfunctions to minimize downtime and prevent data loss.
-Overall, reliability is an important characteristic of software and computers that ensures their effective and efficient functioning over a long period of time.</span>

 ## See Also

 * [Wikipedia: Reliability_(computer_networking](https://wikipedia.org/wiki/Reliability_(computer_networking))